sshyran/slack-bot-amazon-aws/README.md

 9. Customize "Descriptive Label", "Name" and "Icon" to your liking and click "Save Settings".
 10. You are all set.

-### Testing
+### Testing via CLI
-1. Do a CURL to see if your Lambda and API integration works.
+Do a CURL to see if your Lambda and API integration works.
 ```
 $ curl --data "text=haze&trigger_word=haze" <Invoke URL>
 ```

-2. You should see the response something like that:
+You should see the response something like that:
 ```
 {
     "attachments":[